 In October 2012, the Company entered into a shared services agreement with NantWorks that provides for ongoing services from NantWorks in areas such as public relations, information technology and cloud services, human resources and administration management, finance and risk management, environmental health and safety, sales and marketing services, facilities, procurement and travel, and corporate development and strategy (the "Shared Services Agreement").
 The Company was billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
 During the three months ended March 31, 2017 and 2016, the Company incurred \$1,385 and \$2,429 of expenses, respectively, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
-Additionally, the Company incurred \$210 of expenses during the three months ended March 31, 2017 expenses during the three months ended March 31, 2016, related to research and development services provided by NantWorks and affiliates.
+Additionally, the Company incurred \$210 of expenses during the three months ended March 31, 2016, related to research and development services provided by NantWorks and its subsidiaries.